7 Key Cardiac Nurse Interview Questions to Ask

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

 Cardiac nurses care for patients with a range of cardiovascular conditions, such as coronary artery disease and stroke.
-They’re essential members of any cardiac unit, requiring strong technical and critical thinking skills.
+They’re essential members of any cardiac care unit (CCU), requiring strong technical and critical thinking skills.
 When hiring for this role, asking the right cardiac nurse interview questions is crucial to finding someone with these essential qualities.

-To help you hire the best person for your team, we’ve outlined seven essential interview questions that you can ask your cardiac nursing candidates.
-Looking for nurses to interview?
+To help you hire the best person for your team, we’ve outlined seven essential cardiac nursing questions to support an effective interview process.
+Looking for high-quality candidates?
 Kick-start your hiring process by preparing a strong job description.
 For even more insights, you can browse current cardiac nurse job openings to learn what top qualities other facilities value.

 Cardiac Nurse Interview Questions

-Cardiac nurses can work in a variety of settings, from intensive care units to step-down floors.
+Cardiac nurses can work in a variety of settings, from intensive care units to cardiac specialty step-down floors.
 Regardless of what type of unit you’re hiring for, it’s important to find a candidate who understands how to balance sound clinical decision making with interpersonal skills.
-Here are seven questions that can help you find a well-rounded candidate.

 1. Why are you interested in cardiac nursing?